aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/advanced-export-techniques/exporting-cad-drawings-to-svg/_index.md

 ---
-title: "Export CAD drawings to SVG with Aspose.CAD for .NET"
+title: "Convert CAD drawings to vector graphics with .NET"
 linktitle: Exporting CAD Drawings to SVG Format
 second_title: Aspose.CAD .NET - CAD and BIM File Format
 description: Learn how to export CAD to SVG using Aspose.CAD for .NET, customize SVG color, and convert DWG to SVG efficiently.